IgnacioFurio/ifj-geekshubs-fsd-val-Proyecto3/README.md

 ## 4 Personalización / Customization

 Todo ha sido cuidadosamente consturido con CSS3, desde las mediaquerys hasta el diseño de los iconos.
-Además he intentado utilizar la menor cantidad de imagenes posible, ya que realmente queria hacerlo todo usando mis propios medios.
+Además he intentado utilizar la menor cantidad de imágenes posible, ya que realmente quería hacerlo todo usando mis propios medios.
 Las imágenes son el icono original de W95, el icono del juego y las fichas de jugador.

 ---

 Everything was set very carefuylly with CSS3, from the mediaquerys to the icons design.
 Also I've tried to use only a few aseets to this project, i really wanted to build everything by myself.
-The assets are the originl W95 icon, the game icon and both tokens.
+The assets are the original W95 icon, the game icon and both tokens.

 ## 5 Como usar la Aplicación / How to run the Aplication
-1. Se ha intentado que todo sea lo más intuitivo posible, es por eso que lo primero que vas a encontrarte es el Escritorio y solo una "Aplicación" para usar.
+1. Se ha intentado que todo sea lo más intuitivo posible, es por eso que lo primero que vas a encontrarte es el "Escritorio" y solo una "Aplicación" para usar.
 2. Una vez has hecho click al icono del juego este dará comienzo, deberías de entrar a la página de Selección de jugadoras/es, dónde podréis introducir vuestros nombres (o apodos) para la partida.
 Si estais listos, haz click al botón de "Start" de color verde.
 3. Os doy la bienvenida al tablero de juego, aquí podeis ver vuestros nombres y algunas instrucciones que seguir.
 Para jugar solo tendreis que hacer click en algúna casilla parar rellenara/vaciarla.
 Las reglas son sencillas, cada jugador/a dispone de 3 fichas, puedes colocar una ficha por turno, una vez colocadas todas las fichas será momento de cambiar de casilla una de las fichas en el tablero, pero ve con cuidado o podrías perder la partida.
+4. Desde esta pantalla en adelante puedes elegir si quieres volver a empezar la partida ("NEW MATCH"), o regresar a la pantalla de Selección de Jugadoras/es ("NEW GAME") simplemente apretando los botones correspondientes.
-4. La pantalla final solo se mostrará cuándo alguien gane la partida, asi que....   ¡¡¡¡BUENA SUERTE A TODO EL MUNDO!!!!
+5. La pantalla final solo se mostrará cuándo alguien gane la partida, asi que....   ¡¡¡¡BUENA SUERTE A TODO EL MUNDO!!!!

 ---

-1. Everything was done to be as intuitive as possible, because of that the first thing you will find is the Desktop and only one "Aplication" to use.
+1. Everything was done to be as intuitive as possible, because of that the first thing you will find is the "Desktop" and only one "Aplication" to use.
 2. Once you have clicked to the icon, the game will start, so now you should be at Player Selection page, were you will be able to introduce your name (or a nickname) for the match.
 If you are ready, click the "Start" green button.
 3. Welcome to the game board, here you can see your player's name and also some information to follow.
 To play the game you just need to click at the area you want to fill/empty.
 The rules are easy, every player can only set 3 tokens, you can set one token per turn, once both players have played all 3 tokens it's time to move once existing token to another place, but be carefull with your choice or you will be defeated.
+4. From now on, you can choose if you want to start again the match ("NEW MATCH"), or go to the Player Selection screen ("NEW GAME") just by pressing the corresponding button.
-4. The final screen is only abaliable when a player get to win, so....GOOD LUCK TO EVERYONE!!!!
+5. The final screen is only abaliable when a player get to win, so....GOOD LUCK TO EVERYONE!!!!

 ## 6 Contacto / Contact